just1ngray/pyfig/tutorial/05_pydantic_tips.md

 ## Enums

 If a specific list of valid choices is applicable to your situation, an enum is probably the way to go.
-Define a plain ol' Python enum (preferrably with values too), and just use it in your configuration classes.
+Define a plain Python enum, and just use it in your configuration classes.

 ## Paths